enjoy-life0000/deploy-Azure_landing_zones_by_terraform/readme.md

 $env:ARM_CLIENT_SECRET   = $sp.PasswordCredentials.SecretText
 ```
 With those values stored in environment variables, the AzureRM provider will find and use them to authenticate to Azure.

+# Setting up a development environment
+To develop Terraform configurations, Visual Studio Code is the recommended editor.
+Download and install the appropriate installer for your operating system.
+Then, open the extensions marketplace and search for Terraform.
+For the best Azure experience, install both the official HashiCorp extension and Microsoft's Azure Terraform extension.

+- Benefits of using Terraform
+Using Terraform or any infrastructure-as-code tool has several advantages over a graphical user interface like the Azure Portal:

+  - Git integration.
+Terraform allows for version control, collaboration and automation of your infrastructure deployments within a hosted Git and CI/CD delivery.
+  - Repeatability.
+Terraform configurations can be reused across different environments.
+This ensures consistency and reduces the chance of errors.
+  - Extensibility.
+Terraform's modular architecture allows for integration with other tools and services, which extends its functionality.

+- Using Terraform also allows you to scale and standardize complex resources:

+  - IAM controls.
+Terraform lets you define and enforce IAM controls programmatically, providing scalable security governance and compliance across your entire Azure tenant.
+  - Policy enforcement.
+By using Terraform, you can enforce policies across many subscriptions and management groups, ensuring consistent security and compliance practices.
+  - Managed resources.
+Terraform simplifies the management of resources for connectivity landing zones, providing better integration, improved user experience and assured policy compliance.

+# Writing the Terraform Configuration